lycantropos/reprit/README.md

 For simple cases it should be possible to copy string & paste in some place (e.g. REPL session) and have similar object definition with as less work as possible.
-This helps a lot during debugging sessions, logging, in failed test cases with randomly generated data, etc.
+This helps a lot during debugging, logging, in failed test cases with randomly generated data, etc.
-2. In case of signature change, method should handle this automatically for simple cases like renaming/removing/changing order of parameters.
+2. In case of signature change method should handle this automatically for simple cases like renaming/removing/changing order of parameters.